Guergeiro/clean-path.vim/README.md

 # clean-path.vim

-A clean way of adding directories and files to VIM's `&path`.
+A clean way of adding directories and files to Vim's `&path`.

 ## Rationale

-As said in the article ["Off the beaten path"](https://gist.github.com/romainl/7e2b425a1706cd85f04a0bd8b3898805), the lazy way of setting VIM's path may actually harm the performance of common commands (`:find`, `:tabfind`, etc), and setting `wildignore` to remove some large directories (that pesky `node_modules` comes to mind) doesn't really do anything to reduce the performance hit.
+As said in the article ["Off the beaten path"](https://gist.github.com/romainl/7e2b425a1706cd85f04a0bd8b3898805), the lazy way of setting Vim's path may actually harm the performance of common commands (`:find`, `:tabfind`, etc), and setting `wildignore` to remove some large directories (that pesky `node_modules` comes to mind) doesn't really do anything to reduce the performance hit.
 Quoting from the article, "`&wildignore` is only applied after the search, to build the list of candidate for `:help wildmenu`, it is only used for the wildmenu so it is only used for the `:find` family of commands."

 That being said, instead of using the classic `set path+=**` hack to allow VIM to have it's own "fuzzy finder", this plugin only adds exactly what is needed to the path.